ethereum/EIPs/EIPS/eip_FST.md

 ## Abstract
 This improvemnt wnats to **standardize** a **service token transferable** n-times and **mintable**.

 The main focus of this token Is about a distributed service that can be used with this token.
-I don't know if there are tokens similar or equivalent.

 ## Motivation
 I will try to explain this inital idea by examples.